 Below is a basic list of what should be included in a basic cheap film equipment rental insurance agreement.

-When chatting with your broker, it’s far better to not what your policy covers, but rather what it doesn’t.
+When chatting with your broker, it’s far better to not only know what your policy covers, but also, what it doesn’t.

 For instance, if you’re renting out your equipment and it’s stolen, you’re often not covered under a standard policy because you willfully gave your equipment away.